Loader gif

 If you incur certain expenses while volunteering for a charitable organization, you can deduct those as charitable contributions as long as the charity doesn’t reimburse you.

-For instance, if you use your personal vehicle to deliver canned food to local homeless shelters, you can deduct the mileage (refer to the charitable purpose rate).
+For instance, if you use your personal vehicle to deliver canned food to local homeless shelters, you can deduct the mileage (refer to the charitable purpose mileage rate).
 Likewise, if you purchased poster paper and paint to make signs for your church picnic, those expenses are deductible, assuming the church doesn’t reimburse you.

 One thing that is NOT deductible is your time — the IRS doesn’t allow you to place a value on the time you spent doing volunteer work, meaning it’s non-deductible.